aleivaar94/aleivaar94/README.md

 - ⚙️ An enginner/scientist turned data geek.

-- 🐈 Higly curious and always learning something new.
+- 🐈 Highly curious and always learning something new.

 - 📊 My projects are available in my GitHub repository.
 Click `Repositories` above or you can also see a list of all my projects below.